dityudha/django-rest-api/README.md

 Go to django-rest-api directory and run this command:<br/>
 python -m venv (virtual env name)

-Go to virtual environment directory and run this command to install library:<br/>
-python -m pip install django djangorestframework django-cors-headers

-### Start django virtual environment

 Go to the env directory, and run this command "env\Scripts\activate".<br/>
 After running this command, you should see the name of the virtual environment enclosed in brackets.

+### Install Library

+Inside virtual environment directory run this command to install library:<br/>
+python -m pip install django djangorestframework django-cors-headers

 ### Start Backend